Re edited: October 12th, 2015.

-I want to dedicate this to you all, dreamers.
+I want to dedicate this to all of you, dreamers.

 She wanted to be a photographer.
-Her dreams was to travel around the world, inch by inch.
-She wanted to catch the best picture of the Eiffel tower, observe the moon for hours until find the best angle to photograph its famous craters.
+Her dream was to see the world, discover it inch by inch.
+She wanted to catch the best picture of the Eiffel tower, observe the moon for hours until finding the best angle to photograph its famous craters.
 She wanted to be, the person who immortalized the most beautiful memories and the most unusual scenes.

 But not all dreams were achievable.